Road Trips and Car Travel With Your Cat

 Most of the time, cats travel quite well with no need for any medication.
 Some cats, on the other hand, do experience stress when traveling.
 Consult your veterinarian to create the best travel plan for your cat if she does not travel well.
 Strategies to de-stress cat road trips include:

-• A Thundershirt® which swaddles the cat much like swaddling an infant and can reduce anxiety.
+• A Thundershirt® swaddles the cat like and infant is swaddled, and can reduce anxiety.

-• A pheromone calming collar can contribute to reduce anxiety.
+• A pheromone calming collar can help reduce anxiety.

-• Medication prescribed by your veterinarian: Buprenorphine (brand names: Buprenex®, Simbadol®), gabapentin (brand name Neurontin®), and alprazolam (brand names Xanax® and Niravam®) are examples of medications that are sometimes used to reduce the anxiety that some cats experience when traveling.
-Test the medication at home as a “dry run” ahead of your trip in order to know how your cat will react to the medication.
+• Medication prescribed by your veterinarian: Buprenorphine (brand names: Buprenex®, Simbadol®), gabapentin (brand name Neurontin®), and alprazolam (brand names Xanax® and Niravam®) are sometimes used to reduce travel anxiety.
+Test the medication at home as a “dry run” ahead of your trip so you know how your cat reacts.

-With some advance planning, attention to detail, and consultation with your veterinarian, road-tripping with your cat can be as “smooth as silk”!
+With some advance planning, attention to detail, and consultation with your veterinarian, road-tripping with your cat can be a great experience.

 Related Articles